junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "You okay?"
 Sam asks, hands leaving his shoulder the moment he sits up, "Bad dream?"

 Dean rubs his neck.
-"Yeah," he says, "not the best place to spend the night, you know."
+"Yeah," he fake moans, "not the best place to spend the night, you know."

-Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their dream, but on seconds thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing.
+Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their dream, but on second thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing.

 "Any news?"
 Dean walks out of the car, still rubbing his back and around waist.
 The night is a little chilly.
 It's not entirely a lie that sleeping in the car is doing terrible things to his almost-forty-year-old spine.

 "Nothing changed."
-Sam answers, "I don't see the smallest sand moved."
+Sam answers, "I don't see a single sand move."

-Dean hums, and sits back on the bench by the Heaven's gate, silently taking the watch again.
+Dean nods, and sits back on the bench by the Heaven's gate, silently taking the watch again.

 <br>

+#### Act 3

 Cass comes back at the night of the fourth day.